 - 1. On 14 September 2020, Mr. Jiang Xiaohuang, a controlling shareholder of the Company, decided to indirectly transfer an aggregate of 80,000,000 Shares of the Company as a gift within three years, at nil consideration, as the pool of Shares. - 2.
-On I December 2020, Mr. Jiang Xiaohuang completed the first annual share contribution plan and indirectly transferred an aggregate of 40,000,000 Shares of the Company as a gift at nil consideration, as the pool of Shares. - 3.
-On 28 December 2020, the Board, based on the recommendation of the Remuneration Committee of the Company, resolved to grant a total of 40,000,000 Awarded Shares, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
+On I December 2020, Mr. Jiang Xiaohuang completed the first annual share contribution plan and indirectly transferred an aggregate of 40,000,000 Shares of the Company as a gift at nil consideration, as the pool of Shares.

+- 3. On 28 December 2020, the Board, based on the recommendation of the remuneration committee of the Company, resolved to grant a total of 40,000,000 Awarded Shares, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
 The grant of Awarded Shares has been effective from I January 2021.
-The Share Award Grantees include (1) Mr. Wu Jie, an executive Director (awarded 2,000,000 Shares of the Company); (2) Mr. Sun Bo, an executive Director (awarded 2,000,000 Shares of the Group (awarded 36,000,000 Shares of the Company).

-- 4. On 28 June 2021, Mr. Jiang Xiaohuang completed the second annual share contribution plan and indirectly transferred an aggregate of 20,000,000 Shares of the Company as a gift at nil consideration, as the pool of Shares. - 5.
-On 4 January 2022, the Board, based on the recommendation of the Remuneration Committee of the Company, resolved to grant a total of 16,000,000 Awarded Shares, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
+The Share Award Grantees include (1) Mr. Wu Jie, a former executive Director (awarded 2,000,000 Shares of the Company); (2) Mr. Sun Bo, an executive Director (awarded 2,000,000 Shares of the Group (awarded 36,000,000 Shares of the Company).
+These Awarded Shares were granted as a gift at nil consideration with an exercise period ranging from I month to 49 months. - 4.
+On 28 June 2021, Mr. Jiang Xiaohuang completed the second annual share contribution plan and indirectly transferred an aggregate of 20,000,000 Shares of the Company as a gift at nil consideration, as the pool of Shares. - 5.
+On 4 January 2022, the Board, based on the recommendation of the remuneration committee of the Company, resolved to grant a total of 16,000,000 Awarded Shares, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
 The grant of Awarded Shares has been effective from 5 January 2022.
-The Share Award Grantees are employees of the Company. - 6.
+The Share Award Grantees are employees (excluding the Directors) of the Group.
+These Awarded Shares were granted as a gift at nil consideration with an exercise period ranging from 1 month to 37 months. - 6.
 On 22 July 2022, Mr. Jiang Xiaohuang completed the third annual share contribution plan and indirectly transferred an aggregate of 20,000,000 Shares of the Company at nil consideration as the pool of Shares.
 By that time, the three-year gift plan of Mr. Jiang Xiaohuang has been completed. - 7.
-As at 31 December 2022, a total of 6,180,000 shares of the Company are purchased as the pool of Shares under the Share Award Scheme. - 8.
-On 2 and 5 January 2023, the Board, based on the recommendation of the Remuneration Committee of the Company, resolved to grant 2,152,000 and 6,461,600 Awarded Shares respectively, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
+On 2 and 5 January 2023, the Board, based on the recommendation of the remuneration committee of the Company, resolved to grant 2,152,000 and 6,461,600 Awarded Shares respectively, which have been held by the Trustee on behalf of the Selected Participants, at nil consideration to the Share Award Grantees.
 The grant of Awarded Shares has been effective from 2 and 5 January 2023 respectively.
 The Share Award Grantees are employees (excluding the Directors) of the Group.
-These Awarded Shares were granted as a gift at nil consideration with an exercise period ranging from 1 month to 37 months.
+These Awarded Shares were granted as a gift at nil consideration with an exercise period ranging from 1 month to 37 months. - 8.
+As of 31 December 2023, a total of 69,850,000 shares of the Company are purchased as the pool of Shares under the Share Award Scheme.

-The number of Shares available for grant under the Share Award Scheme as of 1 January 2022 and 31 December 2022 was 22,265,000 and 38,585,000, representing approximately 1.0% and approximately 1.8% of the total number of Shares in issue as of 1 January 2022 and 31 December 2022, respectively.
-As at the date of this report, 37,563,000 Awarded Shares are available for grant under the Share Award Scheme, representing approximately 1.7% of the total number of Shares in issue as at the date of this report.
+The number of Shares available for grant under the Share Award Scheme as at 1 January 2023 and 31 December 2023 was 38,585,000 and 100,763,000, representing approximately 1.8% and approximately 4.6% of the total number of Shares in issue as at 1 January 2023 and 31 December 2023, respectively.